B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 Shape 4 - Easy 3-Note B Chord Alternative

-Remember that the B Major chord contains three notes, namely B, D# and F#?
-This next easy B shape contains one each of these three notes.
+Remember that the B major chord contains three notes: B, D# and F#?
+This next easy B major shape contains these three notes alone.

 b major chord open shape guitar no bar how to play barre easy diagram finger positions beginner A shape chord 3 notes

-Easy 3-Note B Chord Variation (With No Bar)
+Easy 3-Note B Chord Variation (With No Barre)

-Be sure to not play the lower three strings with this shape.
-Even though this is a more accessible B chord shape to play, you still need to put the practise in to get it sounding 100% clean and tidy.
+Be sure not to play the lower three strings with this B shape.
+Even though this is a more accessible B major chord to play, you still need to practice to get it to sound 100% clean and tidy.

 • First (index) finger - 2nd fret of the E (1st) string